-Update your Chromebook operating system
+Update your Chromebook's operating system

-- Click Update Restart to update.
+- To finish the update, select Update Restart to Update.

 Check for updates yourself

-- Click Settings About Chrome OS.
+- Select Menu About Chrome OS.

 What information goes to Google when you update